 - It elevates everyday pesto pasta with the nutty, creamy pistachios that is so much better than classic basil pesto.

-Fresh basil: a big fresh bunch with vibrant green leaves ideally but something like a pesto is ideal to use up any slightly older herbs that may have been in your fridge for a while
+Fresh basil: a big fresh bunch with vibrant green leaves ideally but something like a pesto is ideal to use up any slightly older herbs that may have been in your fridge for a while.

 Olive oil: choose something light in flavour as you'll be blending it into the pesto.
+No need to use your finest ever extra virgin olive oil here but I like to use a classic shop-bought extra virgin olive oil.

 Garlic: fresh garlic is what I prefer but if you don’t like strong garlic flavour, you could use a roasted clove of garlic or a teaspoon of garlic granules.

 Lemon: this elevates the pesto and adds a little brightness to bring out other flavours.
+I tend to avoid the bottle of lemon juice you buy in the supermarket as I find it doesn't have the same acidity, so a fresh lemon is best.

 Black pepper

-Parmesan: pecorino and Grana Padano would make good substitutes - make sure the cheese you're using is vegetarian if that matters to you!
+Parmesan: pecorino and Grana Padano would make good substitutes.
+Make sure the cheese you're using is vegetarian if that matters to you!

 Salt: nothing fancy here as it's just for seasoning not finishing but I do really recommend Maldon Sea Salt Flakes.